SystemsApproach/tcpcc/design.rst

 We refer to the mechanisms of the first type as *control-based*, and we refer to mechanisms of the second type as *avoidance-based*.

+.. _reading_avoidance:
+.. admonition:: Further Reading

+	R. Jain aad K. K. Ramakrishnan. `Congestion Avoidance in Computer Networks with a Counectionless Network Layer:
+	Concepts, Goals and Methodology. <https://arxiv.org/pdf/cs/9809095.pdf>`__.
+	Computer Networking Symposium, April 1988.
+SIGCOMM 1988.

-This distinction is often overlooked—and the term "congestion control" is used generically to refer to both—but our take is that the distinction represents and important difference, and so we will call it out when appropriate.
+This distinction was first called out by Raj Jain and K.K.
+Ramakrishnan Jain in 1988.
+It is often overlooked—and the term "congestion control" is used generically to refer to both—but our take is that the distinction represents and important difference, and so we will call it out when appropriate.
 Admittedly, we will also fall back to the generic use of "congestion control" when the distinction is not critical to the discussion, but we will say "control-based" or "avoidance-based" when the distinction is relevant.